All Episodes

 Well, it's always going to be God's house, and I'll respect it as God's house.

-Um anyway, Reverend uh Charles Christian Adams, I don't have a people, you know, exercising their free speech rights.
+Anyway, Reverend Charles Christian Adams, I don't have people exercising their free speech rights.

-But if you're not gonna stand for our anthem and hundreds of thousands of Americans died fighting for your freedom to do that, uh as an as a NFL as a group, they have all sorts of restrictions on freedom of speech.
+But if you're not going to stand for our anthem and hundreds of thousands of Americans died fighting for your freedom to do that, as an NFL, as a group, they have all sorts of restrictions on freedom of speech.

 So there are all sorts of free speech restrictions in the NFL.